FairyyGenie/introToIM/finalProject/journal.md

 ## For the final Project !!!
 ### Idea:
+I kind of want to build a music game of some sort, but at the same time I am kind of scared this is not creative enough so maybe I will think about this more.
 ### Proposal:

 Maybe asked a song's chords?
 Or maybe just have give the user choices to make a song ?